jar398/communication/README.md

 ## Meaning

-A sentence S (on a given channel) means a the proposition C1 AND LATER(C2) where C1, generally speaking, is what holds when an agent generates S (places it on the channel), and C2 is what holds after an agent interpreting S does whatever it does, generally speaking.
+A sentence S (on a given channel) means the proposition P = P1 AND LATER(P2) where P1, generally speaking, is what holds when an agent generates S (places it on the channel), and P2 is what holds after an agent interpreting S does whatever it does, generally speaking.

-* LATER is a modal operator similar to the deontic OB: an interpreting agent will bring C2 about.
+* LATER is a modal operator similar to the deontic OB: LATER(P2) iff an interpreting agent will bring P2 about.
 * "Generally speaking" means we are talking about what is common to many communication events on a channel in a system, not any particular communication event.
 We can't talk about this kind of "meaning" except as a generalization about the behavior over time of a communication system.
 * We could talk about "generally" as implying that the meaning of a sentence is a statistical property of a system, although I'd rather not (I note that people usually do not do so, in ordinary conversation).
 * This use of "meaning" coincides with one common use, but the word gets used in many other ways.
 That might argue for qualifying it somehow, or using a different word.